Armanasq/Armanasq.github.io/content/post/Computer-Vision/coco-image-segmentation.md

     - [Step 7: Perform Image Segmentation](#step-7-perform-image-segmentation)

-In this in-depth tutorial, we will learn how to perform image segmentation using the COCO dataset and deep learning.
+In this tutorial, we will delve into **how to perform image segmentation using the COCO dataset** and deep learning.
 Image segmentation is the process of partitioning an image into multiple segments to identify objects and their boundaries.
-The COCO dataset is a popular benchmark dataset for object detection, instance segmentation, and image captioning tasks.
+The [COCO dataset](http://cocodataset.org/#home) is a popular benchmark dataset for object detection, instance segmentation, and image captioning tasks.
 We will use deep learning techniques to train a model on the COCO dataset and perform image segmentation.

 ## COCO Dataset Overview

-The COCO (Common Objects in Context) dataset is a widely used benchmark dataset for computer vision tasks, including object detection, instance segmentation, and image captioning.
+The COCO (Common Objects in Context) dataset is a widely used large-scale benchmark dataset for computer vision tasks, including object detection, instance segmentation, and image captioning.
 It provides a large-scale collection of high-quality images, along with pixel-level annotations for multiple object categories.

 COCO was created to address the limitations of existing datasets, such as Pascal VOC and ImageNet, which primarily focus on object classification or bounding box annotations.
 COCO extends the scope by providing rich annotations for both object detection and instance segmentation.